Spartan-119/Spartan-119/README.md

 I am currently pursuing my MSc in Data Science at Kingston University London.
 I used to work as an Associate in the Data Science & Machine Learning (DSML) Track at Infosys.
 Currently focused on Data Analysis methods using Python, classical Machine Learning, Deep Learning, and Natural Language Processing.

-I am an attentive computer science graduate, competent in data structures & algorithms, and data analysis along with using my knowledge of statistics and other paradigms of mathematics for automation, used for prediction which I am led to believe is called Machine Intelligence or AI these days.
+I think I am competent in data structures & algorithms, and data analysis along with using my knowledge of statistics and other paradigms of mathematics for automation, used for prediction which I am led to believe is called Machine Intelligence or AI these days.

+I used to do debating, reading books on Philosophy, Psychology, and technology (still do).
+I am into learning boxing these days.
+It was a mistake!
-I also like debating, reading books on Philosophy, Psychology, and technology.
-I am also guilty of spending too much time PETTING A DOG.
+Have been playing 🎸 for over 10 years.
+So, if you got a gig, ping me yeah🤘 I am also guilty of spending too much time PETTING A DOG.

 🤔 So why "Spartan-119"?
 I used to play Halo a lot, and init the protagonist is [John-117](https://halo.fandom.com/wiki/John-117) aka Spartan 117, since he was part of the [Spartan program](https://halo.fandom.com/wiki/SPARTAN-II_Program).
 I just tweaked a bit and changed 117 --> 119, based on my favourite Psalm ([Tehillim 119](https://www.sefaria.org/Psalms.119?lang=bi)).